 ASU 2017-07 provides a practical expedient to utilize previously disclosed components of net periodic benefit costs as an estimate for retrospective presentation.
-Utilizing this practical expedient, the Company reclassified nonservice components of net periodic benefit cost from Cost of sales and Selling and administrative expense into Other income, net on the Consolidated Statements of Income.
-The adoption of ASU 2017-07 resulted in \$9.6 million of costs for the year ended December 31, 2018 and a gain of \$4.7 million for the year ended December 31, 2017 of the non-service components of net periodic benefit presented in Other income, net.
+Utilizing this practical expedient, the Company reclassified non-service components of net periodic benefit cost from Cost of sales and Selling and administrative expense into Other income, net on the Consolidated Statements of Income.
+The adoption of ASU 2017-07 resulted in \$9.6 million of costs for the year ended December 31, 2018 and gains of \$4.7 million, and \$18.6 million for the years ended December 31, 2017 and 2016, respectively, of the non-service components of net periodic benefit presented in Other income, net.
 For additional detail on the components of our annual net periodic benefit cost, see Note 10, Employee Benefit Plans.